RosGus80/servogen/README.md

 ## Features

 * Converts NewRecruit `.json` files into static HTML
-* Currently only tested on WH40k rosters
+* Currently is only tested on WH40k rosters, may display nonsense or cause errors on rosters from other games
 * Highlights your force rules, selected units rules, adds hyperlinking to comfortly navigate through your list.
 Overall, does new recruit pretty output but better
 * No server required — just open the HTML file in your browser
 * Powered by **[Jinja2](https://jinja.palletsprojects.com/)**